 Testing Services will provide the following dates for the TEAS exam.
 Testing will be done on computer.
 The fee is $75.
 You may pay by personal check made payable to: LSSU or cash.
-You may pay in advance to the Director of Testing Services or pay the day of testing.
+You may pay in advance to the Testing Services Coordinator or pay the day of testing.

 Due to the length of the TEAS exam, testing will take place ONLY on the dates listed above.
 Please allow four (4) hours for the testing.

-To make a testing appointment, please e-mail Sandra Hope at: email@example.com to register for a testing date and time.
+To make a testing appointment, please e-mail Eric Cairns at: email@example.com to register for a testing date and time.
 You will receive an e-mail confirming your testing appointment.

 Students may take the TEAS test more than once during an application period.
 Please plan accordingly.

 A picture ID is required to test.
 Testing will take place in the locations listed above.

 Before you come to test, you will need to create a username and password on the www.atitesting.com website.
 McGraw-Hill study materials are available for TEAS testing through our Barnes and Noble Bookstore.
 For TEAS testing, we will be using Version ATI TEAS.